lgviii/ReferenceSpringKotlin/Readme.md

 ### Expected Features

 - Each team member can delete one list item at a time by referencing their user id and the item id.
-- If a team member attempts to delete a itme that does not exist, an error is returned.
+- If a team member attempts to delete a item that does not exist, an error is returned.
 - If a team member attempts to delete a another person's item, an error is returned.

 ### Acceptance Criteria/Steps